achristmascarl/charades.ai/README.md

 ## getting start with railway cli

-to have access to other services when building and testing, you'll need to join the railway project
+to access environment variables for mongo (and perhaps other env variables added there in the future) in dev, you'll need to join the railway project

 1. run `npm i -g @railway/cli` to install railway cli
-2. make you're added to the railway project
+2. make your account has been added to the railway project
 3. run `railway login` to authenticate
 4. run `railway link` to pull up a list of projects, link to the `charades.ai` project